-The following selected financial data has been derived from, and are qualified by reference to, the Financial Statements of the Company.
-The Company's Financial Statements as of and for the years ended December 31, 1995 and 1996 and for the period September 11, 1991 (the date of the Company's inception) through December 31, 1996, including the Notes thereto which have been audited by Richard A. Eisner & Company, LLP, independent auditors, are included elsewhere in this Prospectus.
+The following selected financial data has been derived from, and are qualified by reference to, the Financial Statements and Condensed Financial Statements of the Company.
+The Company's Financial Statements as of December 31, 1996 and for the years ended December 31, 1995 and 1996 and for the period September 11, 1991 (the date of the Company's inception) through December 31, 1996, including the Notes thereto which have been audited by Richard A. Eisner & Company, LLP, independent auditors, are included elsewhere in this Prospectus.
+The financial data as of March 31, 1997 and for the three month periods ended March 31, 1997 and 1996 and for the period September 11, 1991 (inception) through March 31, 1997 are derived from unaudited financial statements included elsewhere in this Prospectus.
+The unaudited interim financial statements include all adjustments consisting of normal recurring accruals, which the Company considers necessary for a fair presentation of the financial position and results of operations for these periods.
+Operating results for the three months ended March 31, 1997 are not necessarily indicative of the result that may be expected for the entire fiscal year ending December 31, 1997.
 The following data should be read in conjunction with such Financial Statements and "Plan of Operation."